c4a-ri/dialbb/docs/document-en/source/051_builtin_blocks.md

 - `model` (string, default value is `gpt-4o-mini`)

   Model specifier.
-Use `provider:model_name` such as `google_genai:gemini-2.0-flash-001`（langchainの[init_chat_modelで指定する形式](https://reference.langchain.com/python/langchain/chat_models/base/init_chat_model)です）.
+Use the form `provider:model_name`, which matches LangChain's `init_chat_model` format, for example `google_genai:gemini-2.0-flash-001`.
 OpenAI GPT models such as `gpt-4o` and `gpt-4o-mini` may omit the `openai:` prefix.

-  モデルによっては環境変数でキーを指定する必要があります。例えば`gpt-4o` や `gpt-4o-mini` のようなOpenAIのGPTモデルを用いる場合は、`OPENAI_API_KEY`を指定します。
+  Some models require API keys to be set through environment variables.
+For example, when using OpenAI GPT models such as `gpt-4o` or `gpt-4o-mini`, set `OPENAI_API_KEY`.

-- `instruction` (string, see [this](https://github.com/c4a-ri/dialbb/blob/main/dialbb/util/globals.py)default for the default value.)
+- `instruction` (string, see [this](https://github.com/c4a-ri/dialbb/blob/main/dialbb/util/globals.py) for the default value)

-  The instruction to LLM as system role message.
+  Instruction sent to the LLM as the system-role message.

 ### Process Details

 - At the beginning of the dialog, the value of `first_system_utterance` in the block configuration is returned as system utterance.

+- At the beginning of the dialogue, the value of `first_system_utterance` in the block configuration is returned as the system utterance.

-- In the second and subsequent turns, the prompt template with the dialogue history is given to the LLM and the returned string is returned as the system utterance. プロンプトテンプレートにプレースホルダが含まれている場合の処理は後述します。
+- From the second turn onward, the dialogue history is appended to the prompt template and the LLM generates the next system utterance.
+Processing of placeholders in the prompt template is described below.

-  - 対話履歴の形式は以下です。

-    ```
-    <コンフィギュレーションのsystem_name>: <システム発話＞
-    <コンフィギュレーションのuser_name>: <ユーザ発話＞
+  - The dialogue history has the following format.

+    ```text
+    <system_name in the configuration>: <system utterance>
+    <user_name in the configuration>: <user utterance>
     ...
-    <コンフィギュレーションのsystem_name>: <システム発話＞
-    <コンフィギュレーションのuser_name>: <ユーザ発話＞
+    <system_name in the configuration>: <system utterance>
+    <user_name in the configuration>: <user utterance>
     ```

-- `aux_data`は基本的に出力と同じものが出力されますが、{numref}`extract_aux_data`で述べるようにシステム発話文字列にaux_dataをアップデートする内容が含まれている場合は、それに従ってアップデートされます。
-- 出力の`final`は常に`False`です．
+- `aux_data` is usually returned unchanged, but if the generated system utterance contains update instructions as described in {numref}`extract_aux_data`, it is updated accordingly.

+- The output value of `final` is always `False`.

 ### Place Holders in Prompt Templates

 - The following place holders can be used in prompt templates.

   - `{current_time}`

-    Replaced with a string representing the current date, day of the week, and time (hour, minute, second) at which the dialogue is taking place.
+    Replaced with a string representing the current date, day of the week, and time.

   - `{<a string consisting only of alphabets, digits, and underscores>}`

-    If the string exists as a key in aux_data, it is replaced with the corresponding value converted to a string.
+    If the string exists as a key in `aux_data`, it is replaced with the corresponding value converted to a string.

 - Placeholder removal